snordgren/refine/README.md

 # Domino

-Domino is a Scala.js library for declarative HTML rendering using a virtual DOM.
+Domino is a library for declarative HTML rendering in Scala.js.
-It is a minimal alternative to React for Scala.js, with the added benefit of type safety.

 ## Example